-- 18. For non-company charities, for example, unincorporated associations, charitable trusts, charitable incorporated organisations (CIOs) and Scottish charitable incorporated organisations (SCIOs), charity law applies to the preparation of the trustees' annual report and accounts as follows: - In England and Wales, this is the 2011 Act (E&W) and related regulations, principally the Charities (Accounts and Reports) Regulations 2008 (as amended) and the Charitable Companies Audit and Group Accounts Provisions Order 2008 (as amended).
+- 18. For non-company charities, for example, unincorporated associations, charitable trusts, charitable incorporated organisations (CIOs) and Scottish charitable incorporated organisations (SCIOs), charity law applies to the preparation of the trustees' annual report and accounts as follows: - In England and Wales, this is the 2011 Act (E&W) and related regulations, principally the Charities (Accounts and Reports) Regulations 2008 (as amended) ('2008 Regulations (E&W)'). - In Scotland, this is the 2005 Act (Scotland) and the Charities Accounts (Scotland) Regulations 2006 (as amended) ('2006 Regulations (Scotland)'). - In Northern Ireland, this is the 2008 Act (NI) and the Charities (Accounts and Reports) Regulations (Northern Ireland) 2015 ('2015 Regulations (NI)').